-The financial statements and notes to the financial statements were prepared by the independent certified public accountants performing the audit.
+The financial statements and notes to the financial statements were prepared by the NM Medical Board staff with assistance from the auditors.
 Management is responsible for ensuring that the books and records adequately support the preparation of financial statements in accordance with accounting principles generally accepted in the United States of America and that the records are current and in balance.
 Management has reviewed and approved the financial statements and notes to the financial statements.